secretstartups/handbook/people-group/learning-and-development/career-development/index.html.md

 Epics are a great way to [transparently](/handbook/values/#transparency) and [efficiently](/handbook/values/#efficiency) track your work and map learning back to your [results](/handbook/values/#results).

-Here are some ways you can use Epics when organizing your career development work.
-Here are two examples from the Learning and Development team: [Example 1](https://gitlab.com/groups/gitlab-com/people-group/learning-development/-/epics/43), [Example 2](https://gitlab.com/groups/gitlab-com/people-group/learning-development/-/epics/47)
+Here are two examples of using Epics to organize career development work from the Learning and Development team: [Example 1](https://gitlab.com/groups/gitlab-com/people-group/learning-development/-/epics/43), [Example 2](https://gitlab.com/groups/gitlab-com/people-group/learning-development/-/epics/47)

 Below is a short video from the L&D team reviewing how and why you might choose to use epics for career development tracking: